 Adolescent Substance Abuse Intervention Series Module Three: Supplemental Motivational Enhancement Therapy and Cognitive Behavioral Therapy:7 Sessions of Cognitive Behavioral Therapy

 This is an evidence-based course on the Supplemental Motivational Enhancement Therapy and Cognitive Behavioral Therapy: 7 Sessions of Cognitive Behavioral Therapy.
 This course utilizes volume two of the Cannabis Youth Treatment series.
-A core curriculum in addiction studies for all practitioner levels.
+A core curriculum in addiction studies for mental health and addiction professionals.
 Appropriate course selection for those seeking to meet addiction certification education requirements.

 Developed by: Karen Albig Smith, LMFT, LCAS, MAC, CAP, SAP, SAE